Length: 3 min 50 sec (768 words)Check out our cork handbags collection here.

 The bags we present to you are designed and handmade by the architect Maria Mavroudi using Cork and leather of exceptional quality.

-A bag that changes shape during the day (backpack, tote, handbag) becomes useful for many different applications like shopping, going to work, a walk or the yoga class as well, always complying to the highest standards of contemporary aesthetics.
+A bag that changes shape during the day (backpack, tote, handbag, shoulder-bag) becomes useful for many different applications like shopping, going to work, a walk or yoga class as well, always complying to the highest standards of contemporary aesthetics.

 Find some unique cork fabric bags (backpacks or totes, you decide) here.